pyrustic/paradict/README.md

 Two additional functions, load and dump offer to read and write binary files.

 ### Using the Packer class
-The Packer constructor accepts type_ref, and skip_comments as arguments.
+The Packer constructor accepts `type_ref` as argument.

 The `pack` method of this class takes as input a Python dictionary, then iteratively serialize it, yielding a binary datum (or part of it) after another.